 Results chain Indicators Baselines Targets Sources and means of verification Assumptions Overall objective: Impact 1 Improve livelihoods, food security and resilience to climate change by smallholder farmers in Africa and restore ecosystem services particularly through evergreen agriculture.
 II 1.
 Projected changes in total farm income II 2.
 Soil erosion prevalence II 3. % of tree cover within and along the boundaries of farmer fields (changed to fractional vegetative cover) Balanced Balanced Small difference (0.7%; p<0.05) 10% average increase over comparison households 5% decrease over comparison fields 10% increase over fields in non-scaling comparison sites Farm system financial modelling based on analysis of baseline and endline survey data Remote sensing estimates derived from field geo coordinates of sampled HHs, based on established LDSF field data While full financial returns of regreening will not fully manifest by end of the project, they can be credibly estimated with appropriate modelling.
-Specific Objectives: Outcomes 34 SOI 2.1 .
+Specific Objectives: Outcomes 38 2.
+Equip 8 countries with surveillance and analytic tools on land degradation dynamics, including the social and economic dimensions, to support strategic decision-making and monitoring for the scaling- up of evergreen agriculture.
+SOI 2.1 .
 Number of country intervention areas where tools to monitor changes in land degradation are developed in coordination with LDN country focal people, piloted, used by country teams, and promoted for further upscaling • 0 • 8 country intervention areas Country progress reports Semi-annual and annual consolidated reports prepared by ICRAF Political environments in participating countries is sufficiently stable and secure, and country-level partners and stakeholders fully support and participate in the piloting processes.
 3. Support 8 countries in the accelerated scaling up of evergreen agriculture by smallholder farmers, along with the development of agroforestry value chains.
 SOI 3.1.
 Number of households taking new regreening practices up SOI 3.2.
 Number of hectares where new regreening practices are being applied SO 3.3.
 Number of country implementation areas with demonstrably strengthened agroforestry • 0 • 0 • 0 500,000 households (281,650 direct; 218,350 leveraged39) 1,000,000 hectares (527,083 direct; 472,917 leveraged) 6 country intervention areas HH baseline and endline surveys, as well as annual uptake surveys and Outcome Mapping Country progress reports Semi-annual and annual consolidated reports prepared by ICRAF High level of motivation among farming households to engage in evergeening.
 Existence and motivation of value chain actors to engage.
 Political and security situations of participating countries sufficiently conducive.
 Outputs 1.
-Viable and promising evergreening options identified for targeted scaling sites R2.2 OI 1.1.
-Number of country intervention areas with promising and inclusive regreening options participatorily identified and refined for scaling •0 • 8 country intervention areas • Country activity reports and ICRAF quality assessments High partner and community interest in prioritizing evergreening options, with open questions to be answered through project M&E and learning.
+Viable and promising evergreening options identified for targeted scaling sites R2.2 Ol 1.1.
+Number of country intervention areas with promising and inclusive regreening options participatorily identified and refined for scaling •0 • 8 country intervention areas Country activity reports and ICRAF quality assessments High partner and community interest in prioritizing evergreening options, with open questions to be answered through project M&E and learning.